MattCrl/Contributors-portraits/README.md

 ## I want to do more
 Like you see, the project has actually no "style", feel free to enhance it as you wish and share your ideas (don't do ugly things I won't accept it !).
 Everything must be in the files that are already created (index.html & style.css), and well indented.
-It's really easy to do a simple HTML/CSS pull request, so at least indent your code so the project will stay proper :).
+It's really easy to do a simple HTML/CSS pull request, so at least indent your code so the project will stay proper good luck !:).

 ## How to contribute
 - Fork the project